vicmiletsky/wp-jshrink/readme.txt

 == Description ==
 JShrink minifier implemented for WordPress.
 Combines footer scripts equeued by wp_enqueue_script into a single minified js file.
 Check the FAQ section for more info about the plugin.

-Important note: only footer scripts which are equeued by wp_enqueue_script with fifth parameter set to 'true' are minified by this plugin.
+Important note: only footer scripts which are equeued by wp_enqueue_script with the fifth parameter set to 'true' are minified by this plugin.

 JShrink is a php class that minifies javascript so that it can be delivered to the client quicker.
 Check https://github.com/tedious/JShrink for more info.

+Works for sure on:
+Wordpress 4.0+
+PHP 5.4+

 == Installation ==
 Install and activate the plugin, it will seamlessly minify and combine javascript in the footer